sr3999/Personal-Projects/README.md

-# Homework 8

-Please remember that to submit the assignment you will need to the Education drop down menu and select assignment complete.

-## Problem 1 - Implementing a Spell Checker - 35 points
+## Problem 1 - Implementing a Spell Checker

 Implement a spell-checker by using a hash table.
 You will create a class called `SpellChecker` in the file `SpellChecker.java` that implements the interface `SpellCheckerInterface.java`.
 The object will try to check for spelling errors in an input file, referencing a provided dictionary file.
 The `SpellChecker` object must accept the filename of the dictionary in its constructor.
 There is a sample dictionary file in the Codio workspace called `words.txt`.